Federated Domain Generalization: A Survey: Methodologies: A Survey

 \subsection{Federated Domain Alignment}

 Federated domain alignment \cite{peng2019federated, zhao2023federated, sun2023feature} is of utmost importance in FDG as it enhances model generalization across multiple domains, promotes data efficiency, preserves data privacy, and enables the applicability of FL in real-world scenarios.
-The primary motivation of federated domain alignment is to enhance the generalization capability of models across multiple domains.
-By aligning the domains and harmonizing their data representations, federated domain alignment aims to reduce the domain shift and improve model performance on unseen domains.
-This is particularly important in real-world applications where data privacy and security are paramount, as it allows for effective knowledge transfer while ensuring that sensitive data remains decentralized and protected.
-The objective for the joint distribution of alignment-based FDG methods can be expressed as:
+The primary motivation of federated domain alignment is to bolster the generalization potential of models across various domains.
+By aligning the domains and harmonizing their data representations, federated domain alignment strives to mitigate domain shifts and enhance the performance of models on unseen domains.
+This aspect is crucial in practical applications, especially where data privacy and security are of utmost importance.
+Federated domain alignment facilitates efficient knowledge transfer while maintaining the decentralized and secure nature of sensitive data.
+The objective of alignment-based FDG methods, focusing on joint distribution, is articulated as follows:

-where $P\left(X, Y\right)$ represents the joint distribution of input features X and corresponding labels $Y$ across all domains. $P\left(D_i\right)$ represents the distribution of domain $i$, indicating the probability of selecting samples from domain $i$. $P\left(X|D_i\right)$ represents the conditional distribution of input features $X$ given domain $i$, capturing the domain-specific characteristics of the data. $P\left(Y|X, D_i\right)$ represents the conditional distribution of labels $Y$ given input features X and domain $i$, describing the relationship between the features and labels within each domain.
+where $P\left(X, Y\right)$ represents the joint distribution of input features $X$ and corresponding labels $Y$ across all domains. $P\left(D_i\right)$ represents the distribution of domain $i$, indicating the probability of selecting samples from domain $i$. $P\left(X|D_i\right)$ represents the conditional distribution of input features $X$ given domain $i$, capturing the domain-specific characteristics of the data. $P\left(Y|X, D_i\right)$ represents the conditional distribution of labels $Y$ given input features X and domain $i$, describing the relationship between the features and labels in each domain.

 $P\left(X, Y\right)$ sums over all domains $i$ to consider the contribution of each domain to the overall joint distribution $P(X, Y)$.
 The two equations represent two different decompositions of the joint distribution, highlighting different relationships between the variables.
 In FDG, our main focus is on aligning the marginal distributions of the source domains.
 Specifically, we aim to align $P(D_i)P(X|D_i)$ to reduce the distribution shift between domains.
 This is because we assume that the posterior probability $P(Y|X, D_i)$ remains relatively stable and has a smaller impact on the model.
 Therefore, domain alignment methods primarily concentrate on adjusting the distribution of input features to mitigate differences across domains and improve the model's generalization performance on unseen domains.